xulaus/emery/README.md

 ## Purpose

 Emery is a simple glue layer between Ruby and Rust.
-Its goal is to allow allow the creation Rust based Ruby extensions and allow idomatic code on both sides of the interface.
+Its goal is to allow the creation Rust based Ruby extensions and allow idomatic code on both sides of the interface.